Criminal complaint: Former Idaho GOP chair wore wig, masturbated outside apartment complex

 According to the criminal complaint, on or between May 16 and May 30, Parker “did knowingly and maliciously engage” in conduct that “seriously alarmed, annoyed or harassed (his wife) Kelly Parker.”
 The complaint states Parker’s conduct included “repeatedly hiding in bushes, masturbating, disguising himself with a wig” at or near her apartment complex.

-On May 30, police said they received a call about a man acting strangely near homes in the 300 block of N. Whitewater Park Blvd.
+On May 30, police said they received a call about a man acting strangely near homes in the 300 block of North Whitewater Park Boulevard.
 Officers made contact with that man and identified him as Parker.
 Further investigation revealed there is an active protection order between Parker and a woman living nearby — his wife — and Parker was then arrested.

 Parker, 39, was arraigned Friday afternoon in Ada County district court.
 The judge set his bond at $80,000 and issued a no-contact order.